THE BRAIN THAT WOULDN'T DIE

 At this point the Father is one scary old coot (I don't know about you, but I'd want a doctor who takes more interest in saving my freaking life!) and the son is rational and compassionate.

 The son has invented this compound, see?
 Once he perfects it, then it will revolutionize medicine.
-The old man gives his son his due so long as he adheres to the Scientific method and not risk lives like some money grubbing homeopathic sleezebag making empty promises and leaving a trail of dead bodies behind.
+The old man gives his son his due so long as he adheres to the Scientific method and not risk lives like some money grubbing homeopathic sleezebag making empty promises and leaving a trail of dead bodies.

 TRIVIA